-Students who fail to attend their I hour detention will be issued with a 1.5 hour detention on the next day.
+Students who fail to attend their 1 hour detention will be issued with a 1.5 hour detention on the next day.
+Their Period 6 teacher will escort them to the detention room.
+If the student runs off they will be taken to isolation for the following day and then they will do the 90 minutes detention that evening.

-Failure to attend a 1.5 hour detention will result in a half day in isolation and completion of the original 1.5 hour detention the next day.
+Failure to attend a 1.5 hour detention will result in the next day in isolation and completion of the original 1.5 hour detention the same day.